How many kinds of meditation are there?

 By consciously choosing to pay attention to the present moment we can disengage from troubling thoughts that can lower our mood, our ability to concentrate and our ability to achieve something.

 Over time we find we can respond rather than react to taxing or difficult situations.
-This means we begin to live at choice, to create the life we desire and become the person we want to be.
+This means we begin to live at choice, creating the life we desire and becoming the kind of person we want to be.

 It also helps us to better tune into tension or other sensations in the body.
 We realise we can check-in with what is going on for us and dial down the stress response before it floods our system and we perhaps feel overwhelmed.